nvandenberge/Book-List/README.md

 # Book-List

-Application that allows a user to create a list of books to read.
+Book-List allows users to create a list of books to read.

+The purpose of this application was to practice Object-Oriented Programming.